Training Offerings

 This workshop is designed to help develop thoughtful understanding among claims professionals by providing tools and perspective to help develop skills necessary for a thorough investigation, cost effectiveness in utilizing experts, and avoiding mistakes and exposure to legal liability in the context of the overall claim resolution goals.

-"Arson Investigation in the 21st Century - Tactics, Tools & Tech!"(1 Hour & 2 Hours CA TX CE Credit)
+"Arson Investigation in the 21st Century - Tactics, Tools & Tech!"(1 Hour & 2 Hours CA, TX, OKLA CE Credit)

 This workshop is designed to help develop the skills necessary for a thorough and effective fire and arson claim investigation.
 SIU professionals will acquire the tools and perspectives needed to ensure cost effective utilization of experts, to avoid common dangerous mistakes, and to minimize exposure to legal liability in the context of the overall claim resolution goals.